AryanAngiras31/AryanAngiras31/README.md

   An AI testing framework for enterprise codebases built using LangGraph.
 Features an Evaluator-Optimizer state machine that bypasses authentication barriers to run deep logic testing.

 * **[Verity](https://github.com/AryanAngiras31/Verity)** — *High-Concurrency Scientific Claim Verification Engine*
-  A Natural Language Inference (NLI) engine that verifies scientific assertions against a 36,000+ document corpus without relying on generative LLM hallucinations.
+  A Natural Language Inference (NLI) engine that verifies scientific assertions against a 36,000+ document corpus without relying on generative LLMs.

-* **HRMS AI Microservices** — *Production Enterprise AI Services*
-  Three independent AI microservices containerized using FastAPI and Docker Compose for an enterprise HRMS.
-Features a sub-200ms candidate-ranking engine alongside resume and tax invoice parsing pipelines combining Llama 3.3 and OCRs.

 * **[KrivaCare](https://github.com/AryanAngiras31/KrivaCare)** — *Multimodal Healthcare AI with Uncertainty-Guided Fusion*
   A medical diagnostic pipeline built with PyTorch.
 It uses an uncertainty-driven "late fusion" approach to evaluate the text and image models independently and then determines the final classification.